ervelasco12/Darwinex_data/README.md

 This is a Python package to download historical quotes data of Darwinex darwins.

-The darwins quotes available on the Darwinex FTP server are at a resolution of a second.
+The darwins quotes available on the Darwinex FTP server are at a resolution of seconds.

 Quotes data are returned as a Pandas dataframe.
 Can be stored as a pickle and resumed later.